andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 I tried to make sure I didnt get sucked into too much detail in any one area.
 I needed to avoid getting overwhelmed at this stage.

+---

+### Where was the Big Picture?
+[AHL]

 PROBLEM: THERE WAS NO WAY IN.
 THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
 THE COGNITIVE LOAD WAS TOO HIGH.
-THIS WAS EVIDENCED BY THE FACT THAT NO SINGLE DOMAIN EXPERT HAD AN END-TO-END VIEW.
+NO SINGLE DOMAIN EXPERT HAD AN END-TO-END VIEW.

 ---